KaiNorberg/Volund/README.md

 <ins>**1.
 Cloning (downloading) this repository**</ins>

-Cloning this repository can either be done via the green code button at the top of the screen or if you have git installed the following command ```git clone --recursive https://github.com/Kaj9296/Volund```.
+Cloning this repository can either be done via the green ```Code``` button at the top of the screen or if you have git installed the following command ```git clone --recursive https://github.com/Kaj9296/Volund```.

 <ins>**2.
 Building Volund**</ins>